Interviews with fellow travellers

 I have had the pleasure of interviewing a few exceptional travellers who are also trying to visit every country on the planet – or who have already done so.

 - Eric T.N.
-Nguyen – Youngest person in every country
+Nguyen – Tried to become the youngest person in every country

 - Torbjørn C. Pedersen – Every country without flight